ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 {INFO: }
 You can run queries from your client using raw RQL and LINQ.

+* Learn how to run a LINQ time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/linq-queries).
 * Learn how to run a raw RQL time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries).
-* Learn how to run a LINQ time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/linq-queries).

 {INFO/}

-To aggregate time-series entries, use `group by` in a raw RQL query or `GroupBy()` in a LINQ query.
+To aggregate time-series entries, use `GroupBy()` in a LINQ query or `group by` in a raw RQL query.
-To select time-series values for projection, use `select` in a raw RQL query or `Select()` in a LINQ query.
+To select time-series values for projection, use `Select()` in a LINQ query or `select` in a raw RQL query.

-* These are three forms of the same query, using raw RQL "declare" and "select" syntaxes and LINQ.
+* Here we express the query we've discussed above using LINQ and both RQL syntaxes.
     {CODE-TABS}
+    {CODE-TAB:csharp:LINQ ts_region_LINQ-Aggregation-and-Projection-StockPrice@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
     {CODE-TAB:csharp:Raw-RQL-Select-Syntax ts_region_Raw-RQL-Select-Syntax-Aggregation-and-Projection-StockPrice@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
     {CODE-TAB:csharp:Raw-RQL-Declare-Syntax ts_region_Raw-RQL-Declare-Syntax-Aggregation-and-Projection-StockPrice@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
-    {CODE-TAB:csharp:LINQ ts_region_LINQ-Aggregation-and-Projection-StockPrice@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
     {CODE-TABS/}

 {PANEL/}